danchoi/vmail/README.markdown

 To copy a message to another mailbox, put the cursor on the message in the message list, and type `,B`.
 You'll be prompted to select the target mailbox.

+If you type in the name of a target mailbox that doesn't exist yet, vmail will create it for you before performing a move or copy.

 ## Composing messages

 To start writing a new a email message, type `,c`.
 That's a comma followed by